 Response

-EPA's current interpretation of NESHAP Subpart SSSSSSSSSSS is that furnaces that are kept hot meet the definition of 'continuous furnace' and are subject to 6S if all other applicability criteria are met.
+EPA's current interpretation of NESHAP Subpart 6S is that furnaces that are kept hot meet the definition of 'continuous furnace' and are subject to 6S if all other applicability criteria are met.
 However, 6S applies only to individual furnaces that produce 50 tons per year of colored glass using any of 6 listed HAPs.
 Many of the HAP-emitting furnaces at CAGMs would not be subject to 6S.
 The proposed rule applies to all furnaces at Tier 1 and Tier 2 CAGMs that produce any amount of colored glass using any of a larger list of HAPs.

 Comment: Visible emissions